 In the old practice of Pow-Wow, typically it was taught between people of the opposite sex.
 Most of the teaching was how to perform the particular charms with the expectation that you memorize them.
 How to mix the herbal salves, the prayers that are used, how you can tell if someone else has been blessed with the gift, etc.

 You also have to remember that Pow-Wow was a practice of the everyday working people, and at one time in our history here in Pennsylvania, well-known Pow-wowers would have people lined up or visiting at all hours of the day or evening.
 These visits could have been for a multitude of purposes in hopes that a solution would be produced in the here and now, such as stopping blood or blowing out the pain of a burn or even getting rid of warts and a number of other sundries.
-It was simple charming and in most cases has absolutely nothing to do with what we know as witchcraft, and in some cases, many charms required no special skills and were charms that anyone could learn to do, gifted for the work or not.
+It was simple charming and in most cases has absolutely nothing to do with what we know as witchcraft even though to the outside observer they may not know the difference, and in some cases, many charms required no special skills and were charms that anyone could learn to do, gifted for the work or not.

 There can be some cross-over between the practices of Pow-Wow and the practices of Hexerei, at times, but it was seen by many to be a very different type of practice.
-First, I must say that most folks that practiced Pow-Wow historically considered themselves followers of the Christian religion.
-To them, being called a witch was a “bad thing,” whereas today, the Wiccan religion has given witchcraft a more respectable appearance than it once had.
+At one time in our history, being called a witch was a “bad thing,” whereas today, the Wiccan religion has given witchcraft a more respectable appearance than it once had.

 While Pow-Wow magic heavily used the practice of faith-healing most of the time and protection from harm, Hexerei on the other hand was specialized and decadent magic.
 At times it could have a sinister take, or served in the role as that of trickster.

-Hexerei means witchery or witchcraft and Hex means witch, and when it comes to witchcraft in Pennsylvania there is no other grimoire more heavily used than “The 6th & 7th Books of Moses.”
+Hexerei means witchery and Hex means witch, and when it comes to witchcraft in Pennsylvania there is no other grimoire more heavily reputed to be used in the arts than “The 6th & 7th Books of Moses.”